What is the price for lessons?

 Yes! $10 off the lesson for each additional sibling.

 The target age is 2-13 years old, but I sometimes see students outside of that age range, too.

 I believe it’s never too early to introduce children to music.
 2-year-olds can learn rhythm and tone, and more importantly, can begin to see how music is fun and awesome.
 Most 2-year-olds I know love music already, have a few favorite songs, and want to make music.
 They are also better at creativity and unself-conscious participation than older children, and these skills are important for musicianship.
 Two is a great age to begin learning about music and honing some foundational musical skills.

 Do you give lessons to adults?

-Lessons are scheduled for a particular time slot on Tuesday afternoons or evenings, between 3-8pm.
+Lessons are scheduled for a particular time slot on weekday afternoons or evenings at Dr. Fruit’s house in Durham.